Radio over Fiber with Cascaded Structure: Algorithm for Uplink Positioning: Related work

 \section{Related work}

-It is worth noting that this study considers a RoF system formed with only RF components and fibers.
+It is worth noting that this study considers an RoF system formed with only RF components and fibers.
 This implementation is novel and has not been investigated before, and it should not be confused with other RoF approaches that we introduce in the following.

-Different from our proposal, a traditional RoF system considers the merging of radio frequency and optical ﬁber technologies, whose advantages are introduced in~\cite{Millimeter_ROF_Survey}.
-It is broadly acknowledged that RoF systems present low attenuation and high cost-efficiency due to the use of low-cost fibers whose development is reported in~\cite{analysisHE11,Foam-cladded,polymerblend}.
-Moreover, since the signals in RoF systems are well confined within the fiber, these systems are not restricted in bandwidth.
+In contrast to the system we consider, a traditional RoF system merges RF and optical fiber technologies, which typically contains lasers, an optical modulator/demodulator, optical amplifiers, optical fibers, a photomixer, and RF antennas.
+The mobile signal is carried by the modulated optical carriers and conveyed to the photomixer via a fiber.
+The photomixer then converts the optical carriers into RF electrical signals before the signals are transmitted by the RF antennas.
+Reference \cite{Millimeter_ROF_Survey} discusses traditional RoF systems in more detail.
+It is broadly acknowledged that traditional RoF systems present low attenuation and high cost-efficiency due to the use of low-cost fibers whose development is reported in~\cite{analysisHE11,Foam-cladded,polymerblend}.
+Moreover, since the signals in such RoF systems are well confined within the fiber, these systems are not restricted in bandwidth.
 The work in~\cite{THzRoFExperiment} experimentally demonstrates the RoF systems in the THz frequency band, which implements a fiber-wireless seamless network in an indoor scenario.
 The reported results demonstrate good performance in terms of carrier-to-noise ratio.
 However, this type of RoF system often suffers from severe non-linearity in optical components, such as lasers~\cite{laserNonlinearity}, and materials\cite{MaterialNonlinearity}, which represent the main challenge for RoF communications.